-Securitas, a firm that was then several decades old.
+Securitas, a firm that was by then several decades old.
 It is now the largest private security company in the world.
 A title Pinkerton owned till 1999.

 Most history books tell us that Allan was born in Scotland and came to America where he reached fame in various ventures.
 Often left out of the resource materials is the fact that while the above is true, BEFORE coming to America, he came to the colony of British North America, an area now called Canada.

 This oversight is oft repeated in resource materials, and is unfortunate for those seeking ACCURATE information!

 Pinkertons used this logo to give the public the impression the detectives never sleep, and are always on the job for their clients.
 Always keeping their eye open to what was going on in the client's business!